The Illusion of Thinking Isn’t the Threat. The Absence of Judgment Is.

 The Only AI Question That Matters Now

-This is the question I ask every time Thinking OS™ is installed into an enterprise system:
+This is the question I ask every time Thinking OS™ is installed into a regulated stack:

 You Don’t Need Smarter AI.